 In this section, this paper builds up a small open economy business cycle model with housing, which is able to capture the empirical findings I suggested in the previous section.
 To be specific, we investigate the driving force to generate cross-country evidence of the positive relationship between house price volatility and relative consumption volatility through the theoretical model framework.
-To do so, the model features endogenous house price because a partial equilibrium model with exogenously given house price cannot explain what makes house prices more volatile in emerging countries, which is one of the key motivational facts of the paper.13
+To do so, the model features endogenous house price because a partial equilibrium model with exogenously given house price cannot explain what makes house prices more volatile in emerging countries, which is one of the key motivational facts of paper.

-This paper borrows main building blocks from Iacoviello (2005) and subsequent Iacoviello and Neri (2010), which are undoubtedly renowned papers relating the DSGE model with housing.
+This paper borrows main building blocks from Iacoviello (2005) and subsequent Iacoviello and Neri (2010), which are undoubtedly renowned papers related DSGE model with housing.
 Basically, their model is a business cycle model with a housing collateral constraint.
 In detail, Iacoviello (2005) develops a monetary business cycle model to explain a relationship between house prices and economic fluctuation in a large closed economy such as the United States.
-The primary variations of this paper are twofold: I discuss the real economic fluctuations in this
+The primary variations of this paper are two; I discuss the real economic fluctuations in this paper, so the model is a real business cycle model, and it does not include a monetary policy; and it is an open economy model, especially, it considers a small open economy where most of emerging countries are categorized.
+The small open economy environment is featured by an external debt elastic interest rate following Schmitt-Grohé and Uribe (2003).
+The agent can access the international financial market so that she can borrow money at the given interest rate.
+In the case of domestic bond market, there is zero-sum domestic debt holding in aggregate.
+As a result, all debt is international borrowing.
+I also borrow an idea of rental price determination suggested

-$^{^{12}}$ Badev et al. (2014) gauges the depth of each country's mortgage market by focusing on the total volume.
+$^{12}$ Badev et al. (2014) gauges the depth of each country's mortgage market by focusing on the total volume.
 It collects and shows each country's outstanding mortgage debt relative to GDP on average for the period 2006 to 2010.
 It also presents housing loan penetration indices, which is defined by the percentage of the adult population with an outstanding loan to purchase a home.
-In terms of both indicators, the mortgage market matters in emerging countries in this paper's sample.
+In terms of both indicators, mortgage market matters in emerging countries in this paper's sample.

-13Shin (2018), my previous paper, develops a partial equilibrium model where agents act given an exogenously given house price process.
-Given the exogenous house price, an agent can purchase as many houses as she wants.
+&lt;sup>13Shin (2018), my previous paper, develops a partial equilibrium model where agents act given an exogenously given house price process.
+Given the exogenous house price, an agent can purchase houses as many as she wants.
 That is, the economy has a demand-determined housing market, and housing supply is assumed to be perfectly elastic.
-The paper determines that the key mechanisms in understanding excess consumption volatility and higher housing consumption volatility are a collateral constraint effect and rental price pass-through.
-However, the paper mutes the issue of why house price volatility is high in emerging countries and thus has a limit to extending its argument to the fundamental source of the excess consumption volatility puzzle.
+The paper figures out the key mechanisms in understanding excess consumption volatility and higher housing consumption volatility are a collateral constraint effect and rental price pass-through.
+However, the paper mutes the issue of why house price volatility is high in emerging countries, so has a limit to extending its argument to the fundamental source of excess consumption volatility puzzle.